 - Class 3 misdemeanor – maximum of 30 days

 Contact MayesTelles PLLC for a risk-free case evaluation!

 At MayesTelles PLLC, we don't want you to have to go to jail for a solicitation charge, nor do we want you to have to endure the embarrassment that goes along with this seemingly minor offense.
-Our experienced Phoenix sex crime attorneys respect your privacy and will work diligently to mitigate, if not eliminate the sentencing and penalties you are currently facing.
+Our Phoenix solicitation attorneys respect your privacy and will work diligently to mitigate, if not eliminate the sentencing and penalties you are currently facing.